School vs. education. Do you know the difference?

 The words schooling and education have very different meanings.

-The former is rooted in a place – a building, a place of leisure both separated from work itself and from the preparation of a person for work.
+The former relates to a place – a building, a place of leisure separated from work itself and from the preparation of a person for work.

-The latter is a process of instruction that prepares the mind with knowledge and understanding, the heart with virtue, and the will with wisdom so that people may be prepared for life and work.
+The latter is a process of instruction that prepares the mind with knowledge and understanding, the heart with virtue, and the will with wisdom.
+It prepares people for life and work.

 – Darrow Miller